rojo-rbx/rojo/PLUGIN-DESIGN.md

 If at any point there is an error in the above steps, Rojo should quit with an appropriate error message.

-## Plugin hooks
+## Plugin instance

+-   `name`
+    -   **Required**: The name of the plugin that will be used in error messages, etc.
 -   `projectDescription(project: ProjectDescription) -> ()`
-    -   Called with a Lua representation of the current project description whenever it has changed.
+    -   **Optional**: Called with a Lua representation of the current project description whenever it has changed.
 -   `syncStart() -> ()`
-    -   A sync has started.
+    -   **Optional**: A sync has started.
 -   `syncEnd() -> ()`
-    -   A sync has finished.
+    -   **Optional**: A sync has finished.
 -   `resolve(id: string) -> string`
-    -   Takes a file path and returns a new file path that the file should be loaded from instead.
+    -   **Optional**: Takes a file path and returns a new file path that the file should be loaded from instead.
 The first plugin to return a non-nil value per id wins.
 -   `middleware(id: string) -> string`
-    -   Takes a file path and returns a snapshot middleware enum to determine how Rojo should build the instance tree for the file.
+    -   **Optional**: Takes a file path and returns a snapshot middleware enum to determine how Rojo should build the instance tree for the file.
 The first plugin to return a non-nil value per id wins.
 -   `load(id: string) -> string`
-    -   Takes a file path and returns the file contents that should be interpreted by Rojo.
+    -   **Optional**: Takes a file path and returns the file contents that should be interpreted by Rojo.
 The first plugin to return a non-nil value per id wins.

 ## Use case analyses